igorwolfs/RF-simulations/rf_simulations/lorawan_multiband/notes.md

     - The lower gap: 1 mm
     So the total length here shuold be: 45 mm, the indication says "43 mm" however.
     Assume that the length is 43, and deduce everything from that.

+### Antenna version 2: Dimensions off
+It seems that the dimensions of the antennas are about lambda / 2, not lambda / 4.
+Since it's a monopole antenna the dimensions seem to be a bit weird.
+However: it does seem like resonance occurs at the peaks described.
+The return loss however is not as good as described, which leads me to move to a different, more simple antenna-type to start with.

 # FreeCad
 ### Issue when sketching